DylanJoo/CQG-for-Interactive-Search/README.md

 ```
 You can also replace it with dense retreival.

-### 1-2b Retrieve passages for qrecc
+### 1-2b Retrieve passages for QReCC
-It will take a long time, we recommend you to download the pre-retrieved data stored [here](#).
+It will take a long time, we recommend you to download the pre-retrieved data.
 ```
-INDEX_DIR=/home/jhju/indexes/wikipedia-lucene
 python3 src/data_augmentation/retrieve_passages.py \
     --qrecc data/qrecc/qrecc_train.json \
     --output data/qrecc_provenances_bm25.jsonl \